catalyst-cloud/catalystcloud-docs/source/object-storage/api.rst

 to authenticate the request.

-This can be done by sourcing a valid RC file ( see :ref:`command-line-interface` ), retrieving the account specific detail via the Swift command line tools, then exporting the required variables as shown below.
+This can be done by sourcing a valid RC file ( see :ref:`access-and-whitelist` ), retrieving the account specific detail via the Swift command line tools, then exporting the required variables as shown below.

 .. code-block:: bash